cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/cluster/hadoop2.rst

 .. note:: ``albert_1 - 4`` are VM names.
 Actual $HOSTNAME(s) will be like
    ``albert-1``.
 Underscore(_) is replaced to hypen(-) in $HOSTNAME.
 Dont' get confused.

-.. tip:: VM name is a name OpenStack uses. $HOSTNAME is a name Operating System uses.
+VM name is a name OpenStack uses. $HOSTNAME is a name Operating System e.g. Linux uses.

 SSH to a Node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^